Danielovich/markdownposts/a-man-with-three-page-path-challenge.md

-[//]: # "title: A Man with Three Page Path Challenge"
+[//]: # "title: A Man with a Three Page Path Challenge"
 [//]: # "slug: a-man-with-three-page-path-challenge"
 [//]: # "pubDate: 1/8/2024 10:22"
 [//]: # "lastModified: 12/8/2024 10:22"